MPs want limited competition role for watchdog

-LONDON Britain's new financial services watchdog should have a clear role to promote consumer choice but no power to intervene under competition law, MPs said in a report on Friday.
+LONDON The new financial services watchdog should have a clear role to promote consumer choice but no power to intervene under competition law, MPs said in a report on Friday.

 The new Financial Conduct Authority (FCA) will be launched next year to monitor how investment firms and products comply with conduct of business rules.